NataliaVanetik/ArabicOffensiveLanguage_TaxonomyAndData/README.md

 We did not modify the data in any way, and did not clean it - the data may contain non-Arabic characters, emojis, or even full texts in languages other than Arabic.

 [1] Liebeskind, C., Afawi, A., Litvak, M. and Vanetik, N., 2024.
 Classifying offensive language in Arabic: a novel taxonomy and dataset.
 Lodz Papers in Pragmatics, (0).

+To evaluate the datasets further, we unified datasets that are written in MSA (datasets with IDs 2,4,7,9,12) and excluded those that contain a specific dialect or mix of dialects.
+The resulting dataset has 26,739 texts, with majority 0.6165 at level 1 and the majority class 0 or ``non-offensive".
+The data is contained in the joint_dataset_MSA_and_Levantine.xlsx file.